Shepparton: Climate

-Shepparton has a cold semi-arid climate (Köppen climate classification: BSk) climate, with hot summers and cool winters.
+Shepparton has a cold semi-arid climate (Köppen climate classification: BSk) bordering upon a Mediterranean climate (Csa), with hot, sunny summers and cool, cloudy winters.
 The hottest summer month is January, when the average maximum temperature is 32.1 C. In winter, the weather becomes coldest in July when the minimum averages 3.4 C and the maximum gets to 13.3 C. On 7 February 2009, a maximum of 46.1 C was recorded in the city.

 Although the rainfall in Shepparton is fairly sparse, winter sees the most rain days.
 Rainfall is quite low throughout the year.
 Even with the wettest month being in November, the rainfall still averages at 45.7 mm.
 The driest month in terms of rainfall is January, which receives an average of 30.0 mm.